mjguillemette/movies-frontend/README.md

 # Movie Rental App

 ## Introduction
-Welcome to the Movie Rental App, a mock application built with Next.js and React.
+Movie Rental App, a mock application built with Next.js and React.
 This application allows users to browse a collection of movies, add them to a cart, checkout rentals, and manage their rented movies—all handled on the frontend without backend user tracking.
-It's designed for demonstration and learning purposes, showcasing state management, context APIs, and interactive UI components.
+It's designed for demonstration purposes, showcasing state management, context APIs, and interactive UI components.

 ## Features
 - **Browse Movies**: View a list of available movies with details such as genre, language, director, and stock availability